anatoliifrolov/postgres-cxx-client/README.md

 You can find comprehensive description of Postgres configuration options in the official libpq documentation at https://www.postgresql.org/docs/11/libpq-connect.html.
-Here we will focus on an interface the library provides to make it more convenient configuring a database connection.
+Here we will focus on the interface the library provides to make it more convenient configuring a database connection.

-Postgres has default values for all of its configuration parameter.
+Postgres has default values for all of its configuration parameters.
-For instance, username defaults to the operating system name of the user running the app, and database name is the same as the user name.
+For instance, username defaults to the operating system name of the user running the app, and database name is the same as the username.
 There are several ways to override the defaults:
 - environment variables;
 - connection string;